 Penalty: $1 000.

-[Section 90 amended by No. 65 of 2006 s.
+[Section 90 amended: No. 65 of 2006 s.
 43.]

 91. Seizure

 (1) In carrying out a search under section 90, a prescribed person may seize anything found in a centre, whether in a person’s possession or not, that the manager of the centre believes on reasonable grounds jeopardises or is likely to jeopardise the security or good order of the centre or the safety of persons in it.